-On May 20thiPIPE members invite the oil and gas community to a deep dive on their experiences.
+On May 20, iPIPE members invite the oil & gas community to a deep dive on their experiences.
 The event will be hosted by Jay Almlie, Principal Engineer, EERC, and Allan Adams, Chief Scientist, Satelytics.

-Join us to examine the past three years of the Intelligent Pipeline Integrity Program (iPIPE) with its members using Satelytics.io, and deep dive on how, why, and where it can be applied, even question the members on their experiences firsthand!
+Join us to examine the past three years of the intelligent Pipeline Integrity Program (iPIPE) with its members using satelytics.io, and dive into how, why, and where it can be applied — even question members on their experiences firsthand!

 Here is the background on iPIPE:

-- In 2017, North Dakota Governor Burgum challenged industry to end pipeline leaks through innovation.
+- In 2017, North Dakota Governor Burgum challenged the industry to end pipeline leaks through innovation.

-- May 2018, leaders within the oil and gas industry in the state proposed iPIPE in direct response to the challenge made by Governor Burgum.
-The original iPIPE consortium partners include Hess Corporation, Equinor, Goodnight Midstream, Oasis Midstream Partners, ONEOK, and Andeavor (now Marathon Petroleum).
+- May 2018, leaders within the oil & gas industry in the state proposed iPIPE in direct response to the challenge made by Governor Burgum.
+The original iPIPE consortium partners included Hess Corporation, Equinor, Goodnight Midstream, Oasis Midstream Partners, ONEOK, and Andeavor (now Marathon Petroleum).

-- In 2019, three additional pipeline operators joined the consortium including Enbridge, Dakota Access Pipeline LP, and TC Energy.
+- In 2019, three additional pipeline operators joined the consortium: Enbridge, Dakota Access Pipeline LP, and TC Energy.

 - iPIPE partners were awarded the Interstate Oil and Gas Compact Commission (IOGCC) Environmental Stewardship award for their collaborative efforts to prevent and detect pipeline leaks this past fall.

-The success of the Bakken experience led iPIPE in 2019 to expand the monitoring over a portion of the Permian Basin. iPIPE has become the gold standard in the oil and gas industry, proving what technology to use, for what purpose, and its preparedness for field operations.
-Within a few hours of collecting satellite data from Airbus’ earth observation, Satelytics software analyzes the data, sending out text or email alerts to iPIPE members.
-OR, customers logon to the cloud, with 24 x 7 x 365 access to their data, analytics, imagery, and alerts.
+The success of the Bakken experience led iPIPE in 2019 to expand the monitoring over a portion of the Permian Basin. iPIPE has become the gold standard in the oil & gas industry, demonstrating what technology to use, for what purpose, and its preparedness for field operations.
+Within a few hours of collecting satellite data from Airbus’ earth observation, Satelytics' software analyzes the data, sending out text and email alerts to iPIPE members.
+Customers can also login to the cloud, with 24/7/365 access to their data, analytics, imagery, and alerts.